A Terrible Beauty (Christy Moore album)

 A Terrible Beauty is a studio album by Irish folk singer Christy Moore, released in 2024 by Claddagh Records.
 The album is dedicated to the Irish journalist Tommie Gorman and to music promoter Vince Power.

 The video for the first track "Boy in the Wild" was directed and produced by Ellius Grace, and stars the Irish actor Liam Cunningham as the father, and the IFTA-nominated young actor Ollie West as his son.

+Critical reception

+A Terrible Beauty was met with "universal acclaim" reviews from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 84, based on 4 reviews.